pharris560/attendance-flow/README.md

 1. Create a new Supabase project
 2. Run the SQL migrations in the `supabase/migrations` folder
 3. Create a storage bucket named `profile-photos` for photo uploads
+4. Enable email authentication in Supabase Auth settings
-4. Set environment variables (see Installation step 3)
+5. Set environment variables (see Installation step 3)

 #### Database Schema: